timflyio/proxypilot/README.md

 * `echo $GH_TOKEN`
 * `gh auth status`

-In the sideproxy container you can access the github token:
+In the sideproxy container you can access the sealed github token, but it does not have access to the actual github token being used:

 * `fly ssh console --container sideproxy`
-* `echo $URLAUTH`
+* `echo $GH_TOKEN`

 Destroy it